sky lagoon entrance

 If you are wanting a full meal, I recommend getting that before or after Sky Lagoon.
 The food at Sky Lagoon was delicious but was consisted of mostly platters meant for light bites and sampling.

-Frequently Asked Question’s About Sky Lagoon Iceland
+Frequently Asked Question’s about Sky Lagoon Iceland

 How do you book Sky Lagoon Iceland?